Augustin Viard

 Augustin Viard (born 1984) is a French musician who plays the ondes Martenot, an electronic instrument developed in the 1920s.

 His work includes performances with international symphonic orchestras, chamber music ensembles and solo concerts.
-His contributions as a player and composer are regularly aired on Radio France programmes, and his recordings include collaborations with Nick Cave and the Bad Seeds, Rob Simonsen, Evgueni Galperine and the soundtrack of the award-winning movie Loveless.
+His contributions as a player and composer are regularly aired on Radio France programmes, and his recordings include collaborations with Nick Cave and the Bad Seeds, Rob Simonsen, Evgueni Galperine and the soundtrack of several award-nominated movies such as Loveless, Earwig, Blonde or Black Flies.

-Augustin Viard is listed as one of the rare contemporary ondists and owns several original instruments made by Maurice Martenot.
+Augustin Viard is listed as one of the rare contemporary ondists and owns a collection of authentic instruments made by Maurice Martenot.

 Biography

 Augustin Viard was born in Provence in 1984.
 He studied the ondes Martenot at the Conservatoire de Boulogne-Billancourt and at the Conservatoire National Supérieur de Musique de Paris from which he graduated with a master's degree in 2013.

 Stage career

 He launched his career as a soloist and chamber musician with Ensemble Vecteur Ondes and Ensemble Volta.

 He played the ondes Martenot part of Ecuatorial by Edgard Varèse in Paris with the Ensemble Intercontemporain in 2012, under Susanna Mälkki.
 In 2015 he performed Jeanne d’Arc au bûcher by Arthur Honegger in Utrecht (Netherlands) with Het Promenade Orkest under Jos Vermunt.
-He has also given performances of this piece in Osnabrück (Germany) in 2017 with the Osnabrücker Symphonieorchester under Andreas Hotz, in Mexico city in 2018 with the Orquesta Filarmónica de la UNAM under Sylvain Gasançon, and in Katowice (Poland) in 2019 with the Polish National Radio Symphony Orchestra conducted by Alexander Liebreich.
-The same year, he performed the piece again with Marion Cotillard in the lead role, with the Orchestre National de Lille, conducted by Alexander Bloch, at the George Enescu Festival in Budapest (Romania).
+He has also given performances of this piece in Osnabrück (Germany) in 2017 with the Osnabrücker Symphonieorchester under Andreas Hotz, in Mexico City in 2018 with the Orquesta Filarmónica de la UNAM under Sylvain Gasançon, and in Katowice (Poland) in 2019 with the Polish National Radio Symphony Orchestra conducted by Alexander Liebreich.
+The same year, he performed the piece again with Marion Cotillard in the lead role, with the Orchestre National de Lille, conducted by Alexander Bloch, at the George Enescu Festival in Bucharest (Romania).